Over-Approximation of Fluid Models: Numerical Evaluation

-The run times account for the computation of the sequence $(\eps_k)_k$ from Theorem~\ref{thm_ctmc_estimator} in the case of $\eta = 10^{-3}$.
-The ODE systems~(\ref{eq_pont_cost}) and~(\ref{eq_pont_pi}) were solved using the Matlab command \texttt{ode45s} which implements a Runge-Kutta method of order four with adaptive step size~\cite{Gear:1971}.
-It can be noted that discretizations $\mathcal{T}(0.04)$ and $\mathcal{T}(0.03)$ induce essentially equivalent heuristic bounds on $\mathcal{E}(3.0)$.
+The run times account for the computation of the sequence $(\eps^{(k)})_k$ from Algorithm~\ref{algorithm_main} with $\eta = 10^{-4}$.
+In agreement with Theorem~\ref{thm_num_odes}, the running times exhibit a polynomial growth.
+Moreover, discretizations $\mathcal{T}(0.04)$ and $\mathcal{T}(0.03)$ induce bounds that are reasonably close.